-It’s that time of year again – our live coverage of WrestleMania as wrestling seems to be giving way to the Ultimate Thrill Ride on a show that seemed to be a final farewell for the Dead Man.
+It’s that time of year again as wrestling seems to be giving way to the Ultimate Thrill Ride on a show that seemed to be a final farewell for the Dead Man.

 After over 35 minutes of video packages on the pre-show, we finally head to the ring for our first match… it’s the purple ropes, and that means the cruiserweights are the first ones heading down that 80ft aisle!